soilfoodwebontology/sfwo/src/ontology/README-editors.md

 ## Editors Version

-Make sure you have an ID range in the [idranges file](stwo-idranges.owl)
+Make sure you have an ID range in the [idranges file](sfwo-idranges.owl)

 If you do not have one, get one from the maintainer of this repo.

-The editors version is [stwo-edit.owl](stwo-edit.owl)
+The editors version is [sfwo-edit.owl](sfwo-edit.owl)

-** DO NOT EDIT stwo.obo OR stwo.owl in the top level directory **
+** DO NOT EDIT sfwo.obo OR sfwo.owl in the top level directory **

-[../../stwo.owl](../../stwo.owl) is the release version
+[../../sfwo.owl](../../sfwo.owl) is the release version

 To edit, open the file in Protege.
-First make sure you have the repository cloned, see [the GitHub project](https://github.com/nleguillarme/stwo) for details.
+First make sure you have the repository cloned, see [the GitHub project](https://github.com/nleguillarme/soil_food_web_ontology) for details.

 You should discuss the git workflow you should use with the maintainer of this repo, who should document it here.
 If you are the maintainer,